-- Jacobsen’s evaluation of a renewable future does not include fossil fuels with CSS technology, or nuclear reactors
+Jacobsen’s evaluation of a renewable future does not include fossil fuels with CCS technology, or nuclear reactors

 There Might Be A Critical Point Where Energy Share Of Renewables Creates Major Challenges, Changes Or Support To Be Implemented For An Energy System Or Electricity System

-There may be a critical point where a certain % of renewable energy share of electricity supply creates major challenges for energy grid operators and designers, or creates the need for changes, upgrades or support to be implemented.
+There may be a critical point in any city’s system where a certain % of renewable energy share of electricity supply creates major challenges for energy grid operators and designers, or creates the need for changes, upgrades or support to be implemented.

 Some say this % is as low as 20%, at which point there are ‘challenges for electricity grids in both managing intermittency and stabilising the system’s frequency’ (reneweconomy.com.au)